vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 ## Getting Started

+### Example Sandbox

+If you want to dive right in and start playing with single-file components, check out [this simple todo app](https://codesandbox.io/s/o29j95wx9) on CodeSandbox.

 ### For Users New to Module Build Systems in JavaScript

 With `.vue` components, we're entering the realm of advanced JavaScript applications.
 That means learning to use a few additional tools if you haven't already: